|Date of Birth||February 21, 1888|

 |Buried At||Queen's Park Cemetery, Calgary, Alberta|

-In March 1919 Charles was granted permission to marry.
-He married Amelia Magdaline Church in April in Glamorganshire, Wales.
+In the spring of 1919 Charles was granted permission to marry.
+He married Amelia Magdaline Church on 10 April in Neath, Glamorganshire, Wales.
 Amelia was born in Glamorganshire in 1890, the daughter of Thomas Lewis Church and Catherine Davies.
 After getting married Charles served in England for another five months.
 He and Amelia sailed from Liverpool on 17 September 1919 on the SS Melita, arriving in Quebec about a week later.
 Charles was discharged in Quebec on 28 September and he intended to reside in Winnipeg.

-When the 1921 census was taken Charles and Amelia were living in Stuartburn, Manitoba.
-Their only child, Leona May, was born in Winnipeg on 25 December 1923.
-Charles seems to have continued his theological training but he also worked as a salesman.
+Charles had apparently trained as a teacher before immigrating to Canada and he taught at Solway School in Stuartburn, Manitoba for two years starting in 1919.
+When the 1921 census was taken Charles and Amelia were enumerated in Stuartburn.
+Charles taught at Melrose West School in the RM of Springfield from 1921 to 1922 then he became the principal of Kane School in the RM of Morris.
+His wife also taught at these three schools.
+Their daughter, Leona May, was born in Winnipeg on 25 December 1923.
+From 1924 to 1930 Charles was the principal at three other schools in Manitoba.
 Amelia made an extended visit to England with Leona from 1924 to 1926.
 When she returned in May 1926 Charles was living in Whitemouth, Manitoba.
-She went back to England in 1929 and returned in the fall of 1930, this time on her way to her husband in Winnipeg.
-Sometime after that Charles moved to Minnesota for a few years and by 1933 he was divorced.
+She went back to England in 1929 and returned to Canada in the fall of 1930, this time on her way to her husband in Winnipeg.

-Charles was the minister at the Presbyterian Church in Morden, Manitoba in early 1937 and later that same year he served as the minister at the Presbyterian Church in Kenora, Ontario.
-He was married again in 1940 in Medicine Hat, Alberta.
+Charles was married again in 1940 in Medicine Hat, Alberta.
 His second wife, Myrtle Mary Elizabeth Reid, was born in 1903 in what is now Saskatchewan.
 Charles and Myrtle had one daughter, Mary Leona, born in 1942.
 About a year later they settled in Calgary, Alberta and Charles worked for an oil company.
 He passed away in Calgary on 7 April 1945, at age 57.
 His funeral was held three days later and he’s buried in Queen’s Park Cemetery.

 Myrtle died in 1984 and Mary Leona (Mrs. Richard Roettger) in 1986.
 They are both buried in Newmarket Cemetery in Newmarket, Ontario.
 Charles’ first wife Amelia had passed away in Lincolnshire, England in 1953 and his daughter Leona May (Mrs. Percy Hesketh) died in Norfolk, England in 2011.